Check out this step-by-step for how to use VSCO for Instagram feed and Stories images. VSCO is my favorite app for editing photos for Instagram.

 Editing for Instagram: How to Use VSCO on your Phone

 I love looking at my VSCO library.
-It’s like a Instagram feed preview.
+It’s like an Instagram feed preview.
 Which is good if you are trying to keep your look consistent.

 I’m going to show you step by step how I edited a recent photo in VSCO.
 Let’s start with this recent photo from New Orleans…

-When you open up VSCO, your filters are presented in the bottom.
+When you open up VSCO, your filters are presented at the bottom.
 You can arrange your favorite presets first so that you don’t have to go searching for them by: